kiedtl/website/src/content/blog/hare.md

   <kiedtl> Thanks, your view is clearer now :)
 ```

+That's fair, I guess (except the pipe operator thing -- it's just syntax
-That's fair, I guess.
-I'm just a bit confused about why *closures* are a
+sugar, for heaven's sake).
+I'm just a bit confused about why *closures* are
-"future research area" but anonymous functions won't be added:
+a "future research area" but anonymous functions won't be added:

 ```
   <kiedtl> So, closures is a "future research area" for hare, meaning that it